Karl Alfred von Zittel: Biography

 In 1873–1874, he accompanied the Friedrich Gerhard Rohlfs's expedition to the Libyan Desert, the primary results of which were published in Über den geologischen Bau der libyschen Wuste (1880), and further details in the Palaeontographica (1883).
 Zittel was distinguished for his palaeontological researches.
-From 1869 until the close of his life he was chief editor of the Palaeontographica.
+From 1869 until the close of his life he was the chief editor of the Palaeontographica.

 In 1876, he commenced the publication of his great work, Handbuch der Palaeontologie, which was completed in 1893 in five volumes, the fifth volume on palaeobotany being prepared by W. P. Schimper and A. Schenk.
 To make his work as trustworthy as possible Zittel made special studies of each great group, commencing with the fossil sponges, on which he published a monograph (1877–1879).
-In 1895, he issued a summary of his larger work entitled Grundzuge der Palaeontologie.
+In 1895, he issued a summary of his larger work entitled Grundzüge der Palaeontologie.

 In 1880, Zittel was appointed to the geological professorship, and eventually to the directorship of the natural history museum of Munich.
 His earlier work comprised a monograph on the Cretaceous bivalve mollusca of Gosau (1863–1866); and an essay on the Tithonian stage (1870), regarded as equivalent to the Purbeck Group and Wealden formations.